hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

 **Known Issue**

-As of now, there are no built-in function to help user to inspect array element easily, such as `Contains(value) bool`
+There are no built-in functions to help the user inspect array contents easily, such as `Contains(value) bool`

 ## Things you should know

-1. After you add JSON fact into `DataContext`, the change to this string variable will not reflect the facts already in the `DataContext`.
-This is also applied in vice-versa, where changes in the fact within `DataContext` will not change the JSON string.
+1. After you add a JSON fact into a `DataContext`, a change to the JSON string will not reflect the facts already in the `DataContext`.
+This is also applied in opposite direction, where changes in the fact within `DataContext` will not change the JSON string.
 2. You can modify your JSON fact in the `then` scope, but unlike normal `Go` facts, these changes will not reflect to your original JSON string.
 If you want this to happen, you should parse your JSON into a `struct` before hand, and add your `struct` into `DataContext` normally.